Exceptional minimal surfaces in spheres: Introduction

 \section{Introduction}

 Minimal surfaces in the Euclidean space $\mathbb{R}^{3}$ are locally constructed via the Weierstrass representation.
-More generally, any minimal surface in $\mathbb{R}^{n}$ is locally the real part of the integral of an isotropic curve in $\mathbb{C}^{n}.$ The study of minimal surfaces in spheres was initiated by Calabi in his seminal paper \cite{Cal} and follows a different completely route.
+More generally, any minimal surface in $\mathbb{R}^{n}$ is locally the real part of the integral of an isotropic curve in $\mathbb{C}^{n}.$ The study of minimal surfaces in spheres was initiated by Calabi in his seminal paper \cite{Cal} and follows a completely different route.

 In this paper, we consider \textit{ exceptional} surfaces, a class of minimal surfaces in spheres for which certain invariants, the so called Hopf differentials, are holomorphic.
-There is an abundance of exceptional surfaces.
-This class of surfaces, includes the superminimal ones, which are the minimal surfaces with vanishing Hopf differentials.
-Minimal two-spheres are indeed superminimal \cite{Ch}.
-Superconformal surfaces \cite{BPW} are minimal surfaces that are characterized by the fact that the Hopf differentials vanish up to the last but one, are exceptional.
-Pseudoholomorphic curves in the nearly K\"{a}hler sphere $S^6$ are included in this class.
-Besides flat minimal surfaces (cf. \cite{K1,K2}), Lawson's surfaces, i.e., minimal surfaces that decompose as a direct sum of the associated minimal surfaces in $S^{3}$ are indeed exceptional (see \cite{V2}).
-These surfaces are related to Lawson's conjecture \cite{L} which asserts that the only non-flat minimal surfaces in spheres that are locally isometric to minimal surfaces in $S^3$ are Lawson's surfaces.
+This class of surfaces, includes the superminimal ones, which are the minimal surfaces with vanishing Hopf differentials, minimal two-spheres \cite{Ch}, superconformal surfaces \cite{BPW, M1}, as well as pseudoholomorphic curves in the nearly K\"{a}hler sphere $\S^6$ introduced in \cite{B}.
+Besides flat minimal surfaces (cf. \cite{K1,K2}), Lawson's surfaces, i.e., minimal surfaces that decompose as a direct sum of the associated minimal surfaces in $\S^{3}$, are indeed exceptional (see \cite{V2}).
+These surfaces are related to Lawson's conjecture \cite{L} which asserts that the only non-flat minimal surfaces in spheres that are locally isometric to minimal surfaces in $\S^3$ are Lawson's surfaces.

-The Hopf differentials are defined from the higher fundamental forms and the complex structure in the following way.
-Let $f:(M,ds^{2})\rightarrow S^{n}$ be a minimal surface, i.e., an isometric minimal immersion of an oriented two-dimensional Riemannian manifold $ (M,ds^{2})$ into $S^{n}$.
-The $r$-th normal space $N_{p}^{r}f$ of $f$ has dimension $\leq 2$ for any point $p\in M$.
-A point $p$ is called generic (cf. \cite{Ch,A}) if dim$N_{p}^{r}f=2$ for any $ r $, unless $r=m$ and $n=2m+1$, where dim$N_{p}^{m}f=1$.
-If $f$ is substantial in $ S^{n}$ in the sense of \cite{DR}, then the set of generic points is open and dense (cf. \cite[p.
-96]{O}).
-Hereafter, we always assume that the minimal surfaces under consideration are substantial, unless otherwise stated.
-At generic points we can consider the $r$-th normal bundle $N^{r}f$ of $f$, with fibers $ N_{p}^{r}f$.
-The $(r+1)$-th fundamental form of $f$ is a symmetric $(r+1)$ -linear tensor $B_{r}$ from $T_{p}M$ into $N_{p}^{r}f$.